userver: Logging and Tracing

 tracing::Span

-When processing a request, you can create a tracking::Span object that measures the execution time of the current code block (technically, the time between its constructor and destructor) and stores the resulting time in the log:
+When processing a request, you can create a tracing::Span object that measures the execution time of the current code block (technically, the time between its constructor and destructor) and stores the resulting time in the log:

-Example log tracing::Span span("cache_invalidate"):
+Example log for tracing::Span span{"cache_invalidate"}:

 tskv timestamp=2018-12-04T14:00:35.303132 timezone=+03:00 level=INFO module=~Impl ( userver/src/tracing/span.cpp:76 ) task_id=140572868354752 coro_id=140579682340544 text= trace_id=672a081c8004409ca79d5cc05cb5e580 span_id=12ff00c63bcc46599741bab62506881c parent_id=7a7c1c6999094d2a8e3d22bc6ecf5d70 stopwatch_name=cache_invalidate start_timestamp=1543921235.301035 total_time=2.08675 span_ref_type=child stopwatch_units=ms